Parkwood, Western Australia: Facilities

 Parkwood is a residential suburb with a scattering of parks of varying sizes.
 It contains Lynwood Senior High School (1974) and Parkwood Primary School (1975, originally called West Lynwood), which contains one of Perth's seven primary-school-level Intensive English Centres.
 The program is designed to assist refugees, displaced children and others with low English literacy, many of whom have special needs.

-Stockland Riverton Shopping Centre, situated in Parkwood on the southern side of High Road, is near the Canning Arts Centre and the Riverton Leisureplex that are both situated in Riverton on the northern side of High Road.
-The Riverton Leisureplex is a large facility with sporting, fitness and recreation facilities first opened on 9 November 2001, is operated by the City of Canning and includes the council's largest library.
+Riverton Forum Shopping Centre (previously Stockland Riverton), opened in 1986 as Riverton Forum and was acquired by Stockland in the mid-late 2000s but was handed to Elanor in 2023 and is situated in Parkwood on the southern side of High Road, is near the Canning Arts Centre and the Riverton Leisureplex that are both situated in Riverton on the northern side of High Road.
+The Riverton Leisureplex is a large facility with sporting, fitness and recreation facilities first opened on 9 November 2001.
+It is operated by the City of Canning and includes the council's largest library.
 The building was designed by the architectural firm James Christou and Partners.

-The southeast is served by a neighbourhood shopping centre on Vellgrove Avenue and community and sports centre, which back onto Whaleback Golf Course, an 18-hole public golf course.
+The southeast is served by a neighbourhood shopping centre on Vellgrove Avenue and a community and sports centre, which back onto Whaleback Golf Course, an 18-hole public golf course.
 The facility first opened on 9 January 1981 on a buffer reserve between the Canning Vale industrial area and the housing developments in Parkwood and Lynwood, and was significantly upgraded in December 2002.